-Earlier this month, Facebook revealed that it uncovered about $100,000 in ad purchases connected to “inauthentic accounts” that violated its policies.
+Last month, Facebook revealed that it uncovered about $100,000 in ad purchases connected to “inauthentic accounts” that violated its policies.
 Another $50,000 was found to have been spent on “potentially politically related ad spending” that were in Russian.

 Facebook’s Chief Security Officer Alex Stamos said the accounts were “likely operated out of Russia.”

-As lawmakers have called for more information about the advertisements, Facebook CEO Mark Zuckerberg promised to make its political advertising more transparent.
+As lawmakers have called for more information about the advertisements, Facebook CEO Mark Zuckerberg has promised to make its political advertising more transparent.

 What about Twitter?

-Twitter representatives told lawmakers that it suspended approximately two dozen accounts that were potentially linked to Russia and corresponded to Facebook’s troublesome accounts.
+Twitter representatives previously told lawmakers that it suspended approximately two dozen accounts that were potentially linked to Russia and corresponded to Facebook’s troublesome accounts.
 Additionally, it said it found 179 related accounts that violated their rules.

 After representatives met with lawmakers, Rep. Mark Warner, D-Va., slammed the information shared from Twitter as being “frankly inadequate on almost every level.”
 He said Twitter’s explanations of its response was “deeply disappointing.”

 Twitter also announced that it has banned ads from RT and Sputnik.

 The social media giant said it would use the money already spent on advertisements by RT for research around civic engagement and electoral misinformation.

 A Twitter representative told congressional committees that it shuttered nearly 3,000 accounts linked to Russia’s IRA – which is known for spreading pro-Russian government propaganda.
 That number is nearly 14 times larger than the number of accounts Twitter it handed over to congressional committees three prior.